DiretideCandy/Blade-Symphony-Plugin-Examples/docs/_docs/index.md

 }
 ```

-Let's add some basic stuff to it!
+Let's add some basic stuff to it!<br>
 First thing will be our favorite prefix for text strings.
 Symbols "\x01", "\x02", "\x03", etc. apply colors to subsequent letters, where "\x01" is default white:

 ```c